cmancrypto/symphony-oracle-voter/README.md

   - delete if not using feeder
 - KEY_BACKEND - actual backend for either the feeder (if using) or the validator (if not using feeder)
 - KEY_PASSWORD - ONLY FOR OS BACKEND
-- SYMPHONY_LCD = http://localhost:1317 OR TO MATCH YOUR ACTUAL LCD PORT
+- SYMPHONY_LCD = http://localhost:1317 OR TO MATCH YOUR ACTUAL LCD PORT - use someone elses if you have indexing off
 - TENDERMINT_RPC = tcp://localhost:26657 or your actual tendermint RPC address
 If desired, other parameters can be set - check config.py for full list - i.e gas prices, gas multiplier etc.